solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

-Azure Monitor allows developers to collect, analyze, and act on telemetry. *Application Insights*, a subset of Azure Monitor, tracks application performance, usage patterns and issues.
+Azure Monitor allows developers to collect, analyze, and act on telemetry. *Application Insights*, a subset of Azure Monitor, tracks application performance, usage patterns, and issues.
 It integrates with common development tools, like Visual Studio.
 Similarly, *Container insights* measures the performance of container workloads running on Kubernetes clusters.
 These powerful tools are backed by Azure Log